Frequency of Profitable Hedging Opportunities for Lean Hogs, 2005-2014

-Lean Hog futures hedging offer an opportunity for producers to lock-in a selling price prior to when the hogs are sold to the packer.
+Lean hog futures hedging offers an opportunity for producers to lock-in a selling price prior to when the hogs are sold to the packer.
 This expanded pricing window offers a greater opportunity to protect a profitable price than relying solely on the cash market the day of sale.
-For the 120 months in 1999-2008 futures offered a breakeven hedge or better 67 percent of the days prior to harvest.
-Selling in the cash market at harvest was breakeven or better only 60 percent of the time.
+For the 120 months in 2005-2014 futures offered a breakeven hedge or better 67 percent of the days prior to sale.
+Selling in the cash market at sale was breakeven or better only 58 percent of the time.

-This simple analysis compares the basis adjusted futures prices to the estimated cost of production daily for two time periods, six months and ten months prior to harvest.
-This analysis compares estimated cost of production to the basis adjusted daily futures prices over 6 and 10 month time periods prior to marketing date to determine the frequency of days that a profit could have been hedged during the 1999-2008 time period.
+This simple analysis compares estimated cost of production to the basis adjusted daily futures prices over a 10-month time period prior to the marketing date to determine the frequency of days that a profit could have been hedged during the 2005-2014 time period.

-Breakeven selling price could be hedged 67 percent of the time during the 6 month period and 65 percent of the days during the 10 months prior to marketing (Figure 1) when averaged over all contracts and years.
-The graph also indicates the percent of time that a return of $X/cwt carcass weight or better can be hedged plotted in $3/cwt increments.
-For example, in the 6 month period a return of -$3/cwt or more can be hedged 75 percent and a return of +$3/cwt or more can be hedged 55 percent.
+Breakeven selling price could be hedged 67 percent of the time during the ten months prior to marketing when averaged over all contracts and years (figure 1).
+The graph also indicates the percent of time that a return of $X/cwt carcass weight or better can be hedged plotted in $1/cwt increments.
+For example, a return of -$4/cwt or more can be hedged 80 percent and a return of +$4/cwt or more can be hedged 30 percent.

-Figure 2 shows the average percent of time that breakeven can be hedged by selling month.
-Given the seasonality of hog prices it is not surprising that there is a higher probability of hedging breakeven or better in the summer months that in the fall and winter.
+Figure 2 shows the average percent of time that breakeven or better can be hedged by selling month.
+Given the seasonality of hog prices it is not surprising that there is a higher probability of hedging breakeven or better in the summer months than in the fall and winter.

-While history is not a predictor of the future, this analysis indicates that pork producers could hedge breakeven or better approximately two-thirds of the trading days during the 6 months prior to marketing.
+While history is not a predictor of the future, this analysis indicates that pork producers could hedge breakeven or better approximately two-thirds of the trading days during the ten months prior to marketing.
 There is more opportunity to hedge breakeven or better in the summer than fall or winter.
 Producers can also use this information to evaluate hedging opportunities.
-For example, a hedge of $9/cwt ($18/head for a 200 pound carcass) has only occurred 30 percent of the time.
-If it is offered it may be work taking.
-Likewise, a loss of $6/cwt or better can be hedged 85 percent of the time.
+For example, a hedge of $4/cwt ($8/head for a 200 pound carcass) has only occurred 30 percent of the time.
+If it is offered it may be worth taking.
+Likewise, a loss of $4/cwt or better can be hedged 80 percent of the time.
 The odds favor a better opportunity before the hogs reach market weight.

-During this period the cash market was profitable in only 60 percent of the months compared to futures that offered a breakeven or better hedge on 67 percent of the days during the six months prior to slaughter.
-The table on this page indicates the number of years out of ten that selling in the cash market was breakeven or better during 1999-2008.
-January and April odds were similar between the cash market and hedging.
-The cash market has profitable more often for February and March sales than was hedging.
-However, in the remaining eight months a futures hedge offered a profit a higher percent of the time than did the cash market.
+During this period the cash market was profitable only 58 percent of the time compared to futures that offered a breakeven or better hedge 67 percent of the time.
+Figure 3 indicates the percent of time selling in the cash market was breakeven or better during 2005-2014.
+March and April odds were similar between the cash market and hedging.
+The cash market was profitable more often for February sales than was hedging.
+However, in the remaining nine months a futures hedge offered a profit a higher percent of the time than did the cash market.